 Veterans may qualify for a number of different education benefit programs.
 This page highlights a selection of the programs available, including program contact information and websites should you have any questions regarding qualifications or applying for these programs.

-The Center for Adult Learners and Veterans (CALV) is located in the University Community Center on the 3rd floor room 311 at the University of West Georgia.
-The CALV VA School Certifying Official (SCO) completes enrollment certification for students enrolling under any of the Veterans Affairs educational assistance programs.
+The Veterans and Military Programs Office is located on the first floor of Parker Hall at the University of West Georgia.
+The Office of the Registrar's VA School Certifying Officials (SCO) completes enrollment certification for students enrolling under any of the Veterans Affairs educational assistance programs as well as the DOD Tuition Assistance programs.

 The Waiver of Mandatory Fees are for U.S. Military Reserve and Georgia National Guard Combat Veterans who are Georgia residents and served in a combat zone on or after September 11, 2001 and: